Jaidon-Smith/jaidon-smith.github.io/_posts/2021-03-18-ai-beatsaber_custom_maps.md

 # Dataset and Map Files

+## Obtaining a dataset

 Custom maps can be downloaded from [https://bsaber.com/](https://bsaber.com/).
 Songs can be sorted according to rating which in my experience finds the highest quality maps.
 They can also be filtered according to difficulty for which I will select Expert+.
 While there are certainly some good lower difficulty levels, I find these to be the most interesting.

+For starters I will collect 5000 of these songs.
+Supposing on average songs are about 2 min in length that is about 5000*2/60 hours.

+## A typical map file

 A map file comes as a zip file containing the song as well as a .data for the level.
 The data is binary encoded json.
 The most useful sequence is that of the `_notes`.
 A typical note looks like this: